RingBFT: Resilient Consensus over Sharded Ring Topology: Evaluation

-Until now we have experimented with simple \CST{} where for a given \CST{} each shard could independently execute its data-fragment.
+Until now, we have experimented with simple \CST{} where for a given \CST{} each shard could independently execute its data-fragment.
 However, a sharded system may encounter a complex \CST{} where each shard may require access to data (and needs to check constraints) present in other shards while executing its data-fragment.
-These data-access dependencies require each shard to read the data from other shards.
+These data-access dependencies require each shard to read the data from remote shards.

 Our \RingBFT{} protocol performs this task by requiring each shard to send its read-write sets along with the $\Name{Forward}$ message.
 In this section, we study the cost of communicating the read-write sets of a complex \CST{} on our \RingBFT{} protocol.
 We use Figure~\ref{fig:DPplots} to illustrate the throughput and latency metrics on varying the number of data-access dependencies from $0$ to $64$ distributed randomly across 15 shards.
 These figures illustrate that our \RingBFT{} protocol provides reasonable throughput and latency even for a \CST{} with extensive dependencies.
-Note that we are unable to experiment with \Sharper{} and \AHL{} as they do not provide any discussion on implementation and consensus of a complex \CST{}.